UnstabLe-Fuzion/Learning/README.md

 # Learning
-Collection of Resources for Learning Python, AI for project development
+Collection of Public Resources for My Personal Use in Development of Python-based code projects, and AI for project development.